When breweries are pricing based on weight, using a Trade Approved scale is essential. Using unsuitable scale can result in a £1000 fine.

 The Marsden B-400 is a Trade Approved IP67 rated scale.
 The stainless steel casing makes it easy to clean - and it looks the part.
 It is a Trade Approved alternative to the B-100 waterproof scale, our best-selling scale for breweries.

-The MSS-JIK-APP is a Trade Approved bench scale with 304 grade stainless steel platter and IP67 rated indicator, ideal for brewery environments.
+The MSS with the JIK-APP Indicator is a Trade Approved bench scale with 304 grade stainless steel platter and IP67 rated indicator, ideal for brewery environments.
 Further, the JIK indicator can be connected to a printer or PC, using the Scale to PC USB Lead - meaning you can keep a record of your weights.

 “We’ve found this scale to be the fastest and easiest way to weigh 1,000 litre cartons of apple juice.
 And it can be washed down,” said Jon Normal of Aspall Cyder.